Bonna Søndberg

 Bonna Søndberg (born 17 August 1933) is a Danish former operatic soprano and singing educator.
-She first sung mezzo and made her on-stage debut as the housekeeper Marcellina in The Marriage of Figaro in 1955.
+She first sang mezzo and made her on-stage debut as the housekeeper Marcellina in The Marriage of Figaro in 1955.
 Søndberg was employed by the Royal Danish Theatre one year later and she remained with the institution until her retirement in 1987.
 She is a Knight of the Order of the Dannebrog and a recipient of the Tagea Brandt Rejselegat.

 Early life

 Søndberg was born in Gørding, Ribe County on 17 August 1933.
 She is the daughter of the tailor and tenor Jørgen Jensen and the pianist Sonja S. Hansen.
-At the age of four Søndberg began playing the piano but her father desired her to take up a career as a singer.
+At the age of four Søndberg began playing the piano but her heart always desired to sing.
 She moved to Rødding when she was six years old, and was raised in the Southern Jutland town.
 Søndberg was taught English, piano and singing under a singing educator and later left school to do housework.
 Following a year's worth of studying, she accepted to study in Copenhagen and also worked at an insurance company to fund her education.
 Søndberg was trained under, and her skill was developed enough to allow her to be admitted to The Opera Academy in 1954, at her second attempt.